 Salt is also thought of as a defense against witchcraft and curses that have been brought upon by the evil eye, or “stink eye” as I like to call it.
 But on the flip side, it is also known to be extremely unlucky if you spill the salt.
 Maybe this is because it has great value and should not be wasted, or it could be because it may awaken demons if spilled.
 But if you do spill the salt it’s said you must throw a pinch of it over your left shoulder.
 This is supposed to get rid of all the evil spirits that have arrived due to the spilled salt.

 Anyway I thought this might be some interesting information to share with you all.
-Let me know in the comments if salt is just as important in your culture as it is in mine here in the USA.
 One things for certain, I couldn’t eat a bite without it…lol